coopTilleuls/CoopTilleulsCKEditorSonataMediaBundle/Resources/doc/install.md

     }
 ```

-If you want to customize `MediaAdminController` you must extends `CoopTilleuls\Bundle\CKEditorSonataMediaBundle\Controller\MediaAdminController` in your bundle.
+If you want to customize `MediaAdminController` you must extends `CoopTilleuls\Bundle\CKEditorSonataMediaBundle\Controller\MediaAdminController` in your bundle, and set parameter `sonata.media.admin.media.controller` to match your controller.

 ## Usage without IvoryCKEditorBundle